 2. Decide on a Business Address

 A business address for your start-up is also a must if you're planning to take out a business loan.
-You also need it if you're a registered Private Limited Company (LLC).
-It also lends your business more credibility, professionalism, and reputability.
+You also require it if you're a registered Limited Liability Company (LLC).

 3. Get a Virtual Business Office Address